 Using an online benefit calculator on the GOV.UK website is a good way to:

-- check which benefits you may be entitled to
+- Check which benefits you might be entitled to

-- estimate the amounts you may be able to claim
+- Estimate the amounts you might be able to claim

-- see how the estimates would change if your circumstances changed
+- Show the estimates would change if your circumstances changed

 The tool will ask you for anonymous information about your savings and income, as well as your spending on key things such as rent, mortgage or childcare payments.

-Use a benefit calculator on the GOV.UK website to find out what you may be entitled to.
+Use a benefit calculator on the GOV.UK website to find out what you might be entitled to.